fbpx Skip to Content

 My Weight Loss Journey: So Very Blessed - The story of how I lost 100 pounds, kept it off, and fell madly in love with my life.

-When I moved out of the dorms and off campus (away from the rec center) the next year, I slowly started gaining weight back.
+When I moved out of the dorms and off campus (away from the rec center) the next year, my weight gain began to slowly creep back.

 I’d exercise occasionally and kind of try to watch what I ate, but I didn’t really know how to cook, so I mostly stuck with boxed options.